 So, what is “Advanced Paternal Age” and what do we know about it?

-APA is commonly defied as age 40 or older, though no formal, universally accepted definition has been accepted.
+APA is commonly defined as age 40 or older, though no formal, universally accepted definition has been accepted.
 Even the American College of Medical Genetics (ACMG) has yet to establish a specific age for APA or to recommend any increased screening or counseling for couples where the father is APA.
-Though women’s natural fertility ends with menopause, giving us a defined period of time to study, men continue to produce sperm until the very ends of their lives, making pregnancy possible from the sperm of 50-year olds (and 80-year olds).
+Though women’s natural fertility ends with menopause, giving us a defined period of time to study, men continue to produce sperm until the very end of their lives, making pregnancy possible from the sperm of 50-year-olds (and 80-year-olds).

-There are several issues that affect men as they age-related to fertility.
-Declining testosterone decreases libido, sexual frequency and subsequently decreases opportunities for pregnancy.
-There are several studies in the literature documenting decreases in semen volume and sperm health in older men compared to 30-year olds.
+There are several issues that affect men as they age related to fertility.
+Declining testosterone decreases libido, and sexual frequency and subsequently decreases opportunities for pregnancy.
+There are several studies in the literature documenting decreases in semen volume and sperm health in older men compared to 30-year-olds.
 Fertility rates have also been documented as lower in men over the age of 50 by 25% or more when compared to men under the age of 50, independent of the age of the woman.
 There are also health issues—obesity, tobacco, cardiovascular disease, alcohol use—that increasingly affect sexual frequency and semen quality more significantly at older ages.

 Pregnancy outcomes with ART and APA

 This is a growing area of research.
 There are some studies that show decreased rates of live birth after IVF by 10-20% when the father was over 40 or 50 years of age.
 Some studies have also shown increased rates of chromosomal abnormalities in fetuses of fathers over the age of 50.
 However, there are also studies that show no difference in outcomes of ART across the various age groups of the father.
 This is an area in which we expect a lot more data in the near future.